 Candy coated dystopian SF for the youth set.
 Not completely shitty, but it certainly squanders a juicy premise.

 Society is run by five factions (Abnegation the selfless, Amity the peaceful, Candor the honest, Dauntless the brave, and Erudite the intelligent) because the state has determined that this particular social order keeps the peace.
 Naturally, the do-gooders in Abnegation run the government and they are virtuous and pure and all of the poor souls in this faction work for the government.
-They live in homes which are completely uniform, they conserve energy, eat nutritious but meager meals, and most importantly, indoctrinate the idea that you must place the concern of others above yourself and that this sense of altruism must be funneled into government service.
+They live in homes which are completely uniform in design, they conserve energy, eat nutritious but meager meals, and most importantly, indoctrinate the idea that you must place the concern of others above yourself.
+This sense of altruism must be funneled into government service.
 They’re presented as one dimensional puritans yet likeable enough to make you somewhat sympathetic.
 The heroine of the story, Beatrice, is the daughter of the leaders of Abnegation, and as you can imagine, she dreams of escaping the suffocating piety of her faction.
-Mysteriously, they are apparently as virtuous as they are portrayed and society runs like a charm under their benevolent hand, but whatever.
+Mysteriously, they are apparently as virtuous as they are portrayed.
+Society runs like a charm under their benevolent hand, but whatever.
 We’ll go with it.

 Beatrice takes the test, and surprise!
 She’s Divergent!
 Which means she cannot be controlled by the government!
 Of course, she’s warned not to reveal this information because she’ll be marked for death.